ChivenZhang/OpenMS/README.md

 - [ ] Support Hot module replacement

 ## How to install
-* Use git to clone this repository.
-* Add "VCPKG_ROOT_CUSTOM" to environment.
+* Set the environment variable "VCPKG_ROOT_CUSTOM".
-* Use vcpkg to install third-party on manifest mode.
+* Use [vcpkg](https://learn.microsoft.com/zh-cn/vcpkg/get_started/overview) to install dependency on manifest mode.
 * Use Clion or Visual studio to open CMakeLists.txt.
-* See folder "Sample" for more details.
+* See directory "Sample" for more details.

 ## Architecture
 <div><img src="Framework.png" style="width:100%;"  alt="missing"/></div>